EreMaijala/aws-cw-perl/README.md

-aws-cw-perl
+Fixed Perl Library for Amazon CloudWatch
 ===========

-Fixed version of Amazon CloudWatch Perl Library
+I just wanted this library to work.
+It doesn't.
+I fixed it.